Nose Work: Where Every Dog Is a Winner (Even the Naughty Ones)

 I bet most of you will too.

-Will you tell me about your experiences with Nose Works in the comments section?
+Will you tell me about your experiences with Nose Work in the comments section?
 Plus, check out these stinky Nose-Work-worthy Tuna Fudge treats you can make at home.

-And stay tuned for more on the professional version of Nose Works… In June I’ll introduce you to some Arson Dogs who use their noses to catch the bad guys!
+And check out the professional version of Nose Works…meet the Arson Dogs who use their noses to catch the bad guys!